Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to your future, slightly less intelligent self (who inexplicably forgot everything).**  Your future self will thank you (and maybe even buy you a coffee...virtually, of course).
+- **The "Rubber Duck Debugging" Rule:** Before you unleash your code upon the unsuspecting world (or your equally unsuspecting colleagues), explain your problem, line by line, to a rubber duck.
+Seriously.
+Verbalizing your logic often reveals the hidden "gotcha!" lurking in your code faster than any debugger.
+Plus, the duck won't judge your questionable variable names.

 ---

-### 📅 Last Updated: 2024-11-18 15:25
+### 📅 Last Updated: 2024-11-18 16:30

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!